Architecture of The Nuclides

 The positron is an electron killer by destroying the electron’s -1 charge shell with its own +1 charge shell, not anti-matter in the traditional sense, as it is made of the same Type I spinrise matter as the electron and the proton.
 This is the only method in nature by which the otherwise indestructible electron can be destroyed.

 The positron is a destroyer of surfaces, and in the process de-links matter into energy.
-Its S1 surface somehow interacts with the S2/S3 surface of an electron, and all 3 surfaces are destroyed.
+Its positive S1 surface somehow interacts with the negative S2/S3 surfaces of an electron, and all 3 surfaces are destroyed.
 Perhaps the topology of the positron ball and the electron hole is enough.
-However the total number of surfaces in the universe, before positron emission, and after positron/electron annihilation now become the same.
+However, the total number of surfaces in the universe, before positron emission, and after positron/electron annihilation now become the same.

 The positron is a special temporary event in nature where two opposite electric charge shells surround equal mass objects.
 After mutual annihilation, the potential energy of the electric field is completely reduced by the destruction of the charge shells.
 Not only are the charge shells gone, but also de-linked into energy are the two 0.000544u quanta spinning balls of spinrise matter.
 The three surfaces of the positron and electron objects disappear, and the matter they contained now become de-linked energy, as two 0.511 meV gamma rays of free spin energy heading in opposite directions; plus two 0.511 meV expanding and diffusing-in-place zomon bursts of free rise energy.